 Federal funding for certain sectors, such as communications and media, and medical technology (Medtech), could improve the ability to innovate and raise nondilutive capital.

-Companies are accelerating through the traditional stages of a business life cycle—from emerging to growth to mature—which also accelerates the need to build infrastructure and manage the risks and opportunities presented to them.
+Companies are accelerating through the traditional stages of a business life cycle—from emerging to growth to mature.

-Companies are driving the increased demand for System and Organization Control (SOC) examinations, Federal Risk and Authorization Management Program (FedRAMP) assessments, the need to better understand their IT environments, systems integration, and cybersecurity to ensure services provided to their customers are technologically advanced.
+There’s a driving need for companies to better understand their IT environments, systems integration, and cybersecurity to ensure services provided to their customers are technologically advanced.

 There are over 9,000 state and local jurisdictions that impose taxes on businesses, and their rules are in constant flux.
 Tax changes and regulation continue to be a challenge for companies.

-The need for organizations to stay informed, be compliant, and minimize exposure is predicted to continue.
+The need for organizations to stay informed, be compliant, and mitigate exposure is predicted to continue.

 We’re Here to Help

-For guidance into growing your organization or overcoming challenges, contact your Moss Adams professional.
+For guidance into growing your organization or overcoming challenges, contact your Moss Adams professional or ask a question.